A new set of tools for goodness-of-fit validation: Details and recommendations on the implementation of our tools

 One must generally be careful when using GoF tests involving an oracle.
 Such a construction creates a null distribution which is a complex mixture of two components: one when the oracle accepts and another one when it rejects.
 Regarding statistic $\mathcal{P}_{{R}(\alpha)}$, this mixture distribution is steep enough so that no difficulty occurs in computing its $\alpha$-th critical values in the range of conditions we have investigated.
 However, the null CDF of the counterpart $\mathcal{P}_{\tilde{R}(\alpha)}(\tilde\beta)$ of $\mathcal{P}_{{R}(\alpha)}$ is approximately $1-\alpha$ for a large set of values.
 This creates instability in computing its $\alpha$-th critical value, which must be resolved by using over two million MC replications, a serious defect of the procedure.
 The use here of $\mathcal{P}_{\tilde{Q}(\alpha)}(\tilde\beta)$, with the penalty $A(1.5;\tilde{\beta})$, slightly less than the Akaike $A(2;\tilde{\beta})$, provides a null distribution where the required critical values are easier to approximate : if necessary, these can be obtained with as little as 25~000 replications for $\alpha = 0.10$ and $0.05$.

 With a simple null hypothesis as in Section 2, the power of the oracle $\mathcal{M}_{D(n)}$ increases with $S(n)$ and this in turn affects favourably the power of $\mathcal{P}_{{R}(\alpha)}$.
-As a consequence, we recommend using a large value, e.g. $S(n) = 6$, as in the simulations of Section 2.5 and the smiling baby data of Appendix A.6.
+As a consequence, we recommend using a large value, e.g. $S(n) = 6$, as in the simulations of Section 2.5 and the smiling baby data of Section 3.5.4.
 However, in the context of a composite null hypothesis, the oracle BCMR is not affected by this choice, and this reflects on the powers of $\mathcal{P}_{\tilde{Q}(\alpha)}(\tilde\beta)$ which are rather stable as a function of $S(n)$.
 Hence a small value can be used for the GoF test and here we have taken $S(n) = 4$.
-However, to extract useful insight from the B plot, we recommend first computing the simultaneous acceptance regions with $S(n) = 4$ and, if necessary, use $S(n) = 6$ to get a richer picture of the $CC$, as we have done in the examples of appendices A.1 to A.6.
+However, to extract useful insight from a B-plot, we recommend first computing the simultaneous acceptance regions with $S(n) = 4$ and, if necessary, use $S(n) = 6$ to get a richer picture, as we have done in the examples of Section 3.5 and Appendix~A.